WOL-Ecosystem/piclient/README.md

+# Current Status
+The project is being actively reworked including code refactoring and logic.
+As of now, the stable release is the v1.0.0.

 # WOL-Client (aka.
 Wake on Lan-Client)

 WOL-Client is a java project meant to run on any raspberry pi and/or computer.
 As the name implies, with this project you will be able to remotely boot or power off your computer/s from anywhere.
 WOL-Client is not a stand-alone service, is a client who runs in the background contacting WOL-Server's RESTful API using cron's job.